laxmankusuma/merge_dataframes/README.md

 print(merged_df)

-If you want to make this code as wheel file then follow below steps:
+To make this code into a wheel file, follow the steps below:

 pip install setuptools wheel
 python setup.py bdist_wheel